 - Slot in the flight from the international gateway in your destination region to your final destination.
 This will typically be on a partner airline, so make sure you get a saver award.
 United theoretically only offers saver awards for partner airlines, but can trick you into using more miles for a standard award.
 Saver awards on partners work like standard awards.

 - Go back to the main search page, search multiple destinations, and plug in the routings you just found.
 You should be able to book the entire itinerary online.
 Just double check that you are being charged the correct round-trip redemption rate if you have a lot of stopovers and open jaws.
 If not, double check that you selected the correct flights.

 United miles are a great way to get into some very luxurious first-class cabins, most notably Lufthansa, but keep in mind that Lufthansa only opens first class to partners 15 days in advance.

 Itinerary holds are permitted, but not free.
 You’ll have to pay around $20 to hold your itinerary for three days.
-This is a way to lock in a great reward itinerary when you don’t have the points in your account yet.
+This is a way to lock in a great reward itinerary when you don’t have the

 While we often recommend looking close to last minute for award flights, because this is when airlines open up inventory they think they wont sell, United penalizes you for the privilege to the tune of $75.
 You’ll also pay a $75 fee for ticket changes before 21 days of departure, so United award bookings are best made in advance when you’re sure of your itinerary.